apundhir/apundhir/README.md

 ### About Me

-I'm an experienced AI Business Leader and Principal Data Scientist, currently leading AI initiatives at G42.
+I'm an experienced AI Business Leader and Head of Artificial Intelligence, currently leading AI initiatives at Presight.
 With a strong background in artificial intelligence and business strategy, I help organizations leverage AI technologies to drive innovation and business value.

 ### 🔭 Current Focus
 - Building and scaling enterprise AI platforms